“Education is the most powerful weapon you can use to change the world.”

 - Organisations like social housing providers

-Saying that the national and local governments should take action just delays activity.
-They will not take action unless people proactively say what they want, and make the required changes in their own lives.
-This must be based on knowledge and a full understanding of what action needs to be taken.
+Saying that the national and local governments should take action can just delay activity.
+They will not take action unless people proactively say what they want,.

 When people understand that they must stop buying petrol or diesel vehicles, they will buy cars that will radically reduce carbon consumption, and create a demand for the infrastructure for electric cars.

-Our education will mean that the action to tackle climate change will be demand-led, and not supply-imposed.
+Education will mean that the action to tackle climate change will be demand-led and not supply-forced.

 Our aim is to get to net zero by 2030.
 That means that the planet’s natural state is that human beings emit and take out of the atmosphere no more than the planet can manage.
 It is set to 2030 because that is the time by which we must stop the earth from heating by more than 1.5 degrees centigrade more than the average temperature between 1850 to 1900 (the industrial age).

 Scientists have worked out that this will lead the planet to a steady-state balanced situation.